Senate gets around Tuberville to confirm Joint Chiefs chairman

 Senators voted 83-11 to confirm the Air Force general to the post after being nominated by President Biden in May to replace outgoing Chairman Mark Milley.

-Milley’s term expires on Oct.
+Milley’s term expires Oct.
 1, and filling the post was a top priority for many lawmakers.

 All 11 senators who voted no were Republicans: Sens.
 Mike Braun (Ind.), Ted Cruz (Texas), Josh Hawley (Mo.), Mike Lee (Utah), Roger Marshall (Kan.), Eric Schmitt (Mo.), JD Vance (Ohio), Ron Johnson (Wis.), Cynthia Lummis (Wyo.), Marco Rubio (Fla.) and Tuberville.

-Senate Democrats, over the seven months that Tuberville has had holds on 300 promotions, have repeatedly declined to bring up top military brass for individual votes over fears that it would create a bad precedent.
+Senate Democrats, over the seven months that Tuberville has had a hold on 300 promotions, have repeatedly declined to bring up top military brass for individual votes over fears that it would create a bad precedent.
 Instead, they said Republican leadership needed to take action.

-But Senate Majority Leader Chuck Schumer (D-N.Y.) earlier on Wednesday made the surprise announcement that he would tee up votes on a trio of military nominations.
-On top of Brown, the Senate is set to vote on Gen. Randy George to become Army chief of staff and Gen. Eric Smith to serve as the commandant of the Marine Corps.
+But Senate Majority Leader Chuck Schumer (D-N.Y.) earlier Wednesday made the surprise announcement that he would tee up votes on a trio of military nominations, including Gen. Randy George to become Army chief of staff and Gen. Eric Smith to serve as the commandant of the Marine Corps.

+On Wednesday night, the Senate advanced George’s nomination 92-1, with only Lee voting in opposition.
+A final vote on his nomination, and votes on Smith are expected this week.

 That came after Tuberville told Senate Republicans on Tuesday that he would attempt to force a cloture vote on Smith’s nomination over his own hold.
 Schumer kicked off debate on the three nominations just hours before that was set to happen.